Bill Haeffner

 William Bernard Haeffner (July 18, 1894 – January 27, 1982) was an American Major League Baseball catcher.
-He played for the Philadelphia Athletics during the season, the Pittsburgh Pirates during the season, and the New York Giants during the season.
-Haeffner served as the head baseball coach as La Salle University from 1947 to 1952.
+He played for the Philadelphia Athletics during the season, but his athletic career was interrupted by wartime service in the United States Navy during World War I. After the war, he played for the Pittsburgh Pirates during the season, and the New York Giants during the season.